HidekiAI/rust-demo/nested_lambdas/README.md

     // in this example, we'll return the accumulated log string
     // NOTE: foo is read-only, in functional programming, it's a good practice not pass mutable reference let my_lambda2 = |possible_foo: &Option<Vec<i32>>| -> Vec<String> {
-        // I love match statement, in which I can write two lamdas for each condition
+        // I love match statement, in which I can write two lambdas for each condition
         // and in this case, only two condtions of either Some<T> or _ (None) let ret = match possible_foo {
             Some(foo) => {